AarondevPortfoloio/Tsunami_coffee/README.md

 --Description

 Example homepage for a coffe shop called Tsunami coffee shop.
-It demonstrates extensive styling with use of relative units to space elements.Created with html and css.
+It demonstrates extensive styling with use of relative units to space elements.
+Created with html and css.

 --How to run